-New LTD Claims rates continue to be stable and slightly below target despite increasing challenges with volume of cases in disability management.
-We closed as many claims as were opened in 2017 but continued a higher rate of new claims as shown in the graph.
-For 2018, new claims adjudication is lagging so the total will increase slightly as the decisions on claims are made and the data matures.
+New LTD Claims rates continue to be stable.
+We closed more claims than were opened in 2018, there is significant lag in processing and adjudication so new claims rate will increase slightly as the decisions on claims are made and the data matures.

 There are full reporting/monitoring environments in place to track performance measures and outcomes for leading and lagging indicators on our FH Management Centre for managers to know the status of all their employees who are in Dis Mgmt services.
-Workplace Health is completing a full redesign of Disability management services with a launch of September 2018.
+Workplace Health has completed redesign of Disability management services as of November 2018.
 Overall goal is the prevention of new LTD claims - this KPI is our primary indicator as to program success.
-FH currently has best practices in the LTD case management, the upfront and "triage" process is being redesigned and augmented for future success keeping our employees at work and supported.
+FH currently has best practices in the LTD case management, the upfront and "triage" process has been redesigned and augmented for future success keeping our employees at work and supported.